pero909/OverPassAPI/README.md

-3. Download and extract the Java Spring application:
-<br>Re-Clone the project i added a new dependecny so you dont have to install additional packages
-After you clone it again , start the application and then run ->   http://localhost:8080/api/test in your browser<br>
+3.Re-Clone the project i added a new dependecny so you dont have to install additional packages After you clone it again , start the application and then run ->   http://localhost:8080/api/test in your browser<br>
 That should populate your database